clux/kubecon2020/source/slides.md

 - much code
 - client api, also informers for every object
 - as a result; client-go > 100K LOC (without vendoring)
-- and again i'm not trying to judge here. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface.
+- and i'm not trying to judge here. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface.

 ---